MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.StoreInFolder.md

 ---

-# VisWebPageSettings.StoreInFolder Property (Visio Save As Web)
+# VisWebPageSettings.StoreInFolder property (Visio Save As Web)

 Determines whether supporting files for the webpage to be created are placed into a subfolder that has the same name as the root HTML file.
 Read/write.